TrueBlocks/trueblocks-core/docs/source/usecases.md

 **Gas Optimization**

 - As Ethereum progresses and it becomes possible for smart contracts to pay for their end users' gas usage, it will become increasingly important to optimize for gas usage in a smart contract.
 Existing tools report only on expected gas usage based on estimated behavior.
-QuickBlocks can report on actually "live" data captured in the wild.
+QBlocks can report on actually "live" data captured in the wild.
 A consulting service or product ideas could be built on top of this capability.

 **Smart Contract Auditing**